 This may be a useful document for you to use as a checklist at home.

-There is also a grammar terminology poster at the bottom of the page for parents to refer to if the children are completing home learning about tricky grammatical terms.
+There is also a grammar terminology poster at the bottom of the page for parents to refer to if the children are completing home learning using tricky grammatical terms.

 Staff in Year 5: